-Unfortunately, not all destinations are very kid-friendly.
-So in order to compile a helpful list of best places to travel in Europe with kids, we called on the help of well-travelled families to share their expertise of travelling with their kids around this beautiful continent.
+So to compile a helpful list of the best places to visit with kids in Europe, we called on the help of well-traveled families to share their expertise in traveling with their kids around this beautiful continent.

 Here are the best places to travel in Europe with kids.